Arnav-Rao/Expenso/README.md

 # Expenso
-A web application designed to track one's day-to-day expenses
+A web application designed to track day-to-day expenses

-This web app provides an easy and interactive way to upload and track your expenses<BR/>
+This web app provides an easy and interactive way to upload and track expenses<BR/>

 # Features
 * Shows total spent for custom durations of time
-* A graph gives a visual representation of one's expenditure
+* A graph gives a visual representation of the expenditure
-* Gives you the option to view past transactions
+* Gives the option to view past transactions
-* Provides the user with the option of downloading their transaction history <BR/>
+* Provides the option to download transaction history <BR/>

 # How to Run<BR/>

 >## Using existing Firebase database

   1. Download all files in the repository and save them in the same folder
-  2. Run index.html using localhost (Usage of localhost is REQUIRED for the login authentication to work correctly)
+  2. Open index.html using localhost (Usage of localhost is REQUIRED for the login authentication to work correctly)

    **NOTE: Any form of hosting will work**